Home

 Freeview Aerial

 In some UK areas a Wideband Aerial Upgrade (see Triax 52 - right) may be needed to receive Freeview digital terrestrial TV.
-This is because the DTT multiplex channels (DVB-T multiplexes) in some regions are broadcast on different UHF frequencies to existing analogue channels, requiring the use of a wideband aerial.
+This is because the digital multiplexes in some regions are broadcast on widely split UHF frequencies, requiring the use of a wideband aerial.

 Use the Freeview Post Code Search utility to check the need for an aerial upgrade in your area.

-Viewers watching the Caradon Hill transmitter (Cornwall), will also find the Blake DMX10A aerial gives much better reception than a wideband aerial.
+Viewers watching the Caradon Hill transmitter (Cornwall), will also find the Blake DMX10A aerial gives much improved reception over a wideband aerial.

 The same will apply in other UK regions where the DVB-T multiplexes are within the same frequency range as existing analogue TV services.